 If you are interested in connecting with a genetic counsellor we have provided links to counselling resources by region below:

-- UK and Ireland: Association of Genetic Nurses and Counsellors
+- UK and Ireland: The British Society for Genetic Medicine

 - The Netherlands: The Dutch Association of Genetic Counsellors